macio-matheus/jupyter_notebook_data_science/README.md

-# jupyter_notebook_data_science
+# Jupyter Notebook Data Science
-Quick start of a development environment for data science
+Quick start of a development environment for data science.
+Based on: https://github.com/jupyter/docker-stacks